 Dub edits: Where Are the Vikings Anyway?

-This scene is bizarre to start with, because, why did Team Rocket disguise themselves as vikings?
-Do vikings even exist in the Pokémon World?
-We're are already starting with something weird here.
+This scene is bizarre to start with, because, why did Team Rocket disguise themselves as Vikings?
+Do Vikings even exist in the Pokémon World?
+This is already something weird.
 But then 4Kids got their hands on it...